-The clever people at Stanford University have found a potential whole new future for sufferers of diseases such as Parkinson’s, heart failure and depression.
+The talented people at Stanford University have found a potentially whole new future for sufferers of diseases such as Parkinson’s, heart failure and depression.

 Co-author of the study, Dr John Ho had this to say, “With this method, we can safely transmit power to tiny implants in organs like the heart or brain, well beyond the range of current near-field systems.”

-Poon’s team developed a new type of near-field wave that propagates through skin and body tissue, rather than be reflected like longer wavelengths or absorbed by like typical near-field chargers.
-The wireless charging emits waves at roughly the same power levels of a mobile phone, and is therefore deemed safe for use.
+Poon’s team developed a new type of near-field wave that propagates through the skin and body tissue, rather than is reflected like longer wavelengths or absorbed by like typical near-field chargers.
+The wireless charging emits waves at roughly the same power levels of a mobile phone and is therefore deemed safe for use.